AnneSWarlaumont/silence-after-vetting/README.md

 <img src="images/nano_bash_profile.png" width="400" >

 3. You will then be directed to another window that looks similar to the one in the picture below.
 - In the first line, type 'PATH="/Users/AccountName/Library/Python/3.7/lib/python/site-packages:${PATH}' (without the outer quotation marks).
 You may copy and paste this directly to the terminal.
 Keep in mind, however, that you must change the AccountName to your corresponding AccountName.
+You may also need to change the Python version number.
 - In the second line, type 'export PATH' (without quotation marks).
 Your output should resemble the example below.
 Then, control+x to exit.
 <img src="images/add_path.png" width="600" >